 With the rapidly increasing availability of economically viable real or near real-time information via sensors and inbuilt health diagnostics encompassed in the industrial IoT (Internet of Things), the challenges of managing and using information smartly are rapidly increasing.
 Overcoming these challenges comes with outstanding potential benefits for our customers, when they are able to reduce unscheduled asset downtimes, improve asset efficiency, reduce environmental impact and eliminate regulatory compliance infractions.
 Regulatory requirements are increasingly stringent in all regions.
 In the US alone the penalties levied are around $33 million per year, and are a key concern, both due to the financial impact and the impact on business reputation.

 Harnessing big data technology

 To help you overcome these costly operational issues and take full advantage of technological advances, we are harnessing big data technology and advanced analytics for use in industrial applications – in particular for operational risk management of assets.
-This complements and helps advance the information management and advanced engineering innovations which DNV GL – Software has delivered for over four decades.
+This complements and helps advance the information management and advanced engineering innovations which DNV GL – Digital Solutions has delivered for over four decades.

 Central to our next-generation offering, and supporting an ecosystem of asset-centric engineering applications, is the concept of a cloud-based digital twin.
 The digital twin is a virtual image of your asset, maintained throughout the lifecycle and easily accessible at any time.
 One platform brings all the experts together, providing powerful analysis, insight and diagnostics.